khalili1404/Hierarchical-Vs-Sequential-Processing/README.md

 ## Key Findings

-1. `ETAS Limit Broken`:TCN successfully breaks the magnitude-independence barrier of classical statistical models (ETAS), improving magnitude predictability from a random baseline of AUC=0.50 to a meaningful 0.560.
+1. `ETAS Limit Broken`: TCN successfully breaks the magnitude-independence barrier of classical statistical models (ETAS), improving magnitude predictability from a random baseline of AUC=0.50 to a meaningful 0.560.

 2. `Seismological Predictive Gain`: The TCN strictly outperforms random guessing in the Molchan error diagram, optimizing hit rates during periods of minimal spatial-temporal alarm coverage for moderate seismicity.